irlgabriel/facebook-odin/README.md

 - You can now Like Posts and Comments!
 - Friend requests!
 - Notifications!

-# Upcoming features:

 - Oauth with facebook

+# To-do list:

+- Profile picture with posts and maybe a cover photo(???)
+- Feature to post a picture with caption - soon